 Retirement might be decades away or right around the corner for some of us.
 No matter where you stand on the timeline, it is never too early to start planning for retirement.

-To help determine this, in the table below are each state’s average retirement age, life expectancy, yearly expenses for someone 65+, and the savings required to retire comfortably in that state.
+In the table below, to help determine this, each state’s average retirement age, life expectancy, yearly expenses for someone 65+, and the savings required to retire comfortably in that state.
 An additional 20% is added to the yearly expenses to account for a “comfortable” retirement.

 States with the Highest Retirement Income

 The average annual retirement income in Hawaii is $119,004 to live comfortably.
 Hawaii’s average retirement age is on the older side at 66 years; however, it has the highest life expectancy of any U.S. state at 81.50 years.
 To live comfortably in this period, one would need to save $1.84 million before retiring.

 The average retirement income in D.C. is $100,419.
 The District has the oldest average retirement age in 67 years and a life expectancy of 77.10 years.
 With yearly expenses coming out to about $83,683, a person would need to save about $1.01 million to retire comfortably in the District of Columbia.

 California has the third-highest average income required for a comfortable retirement.
 Because California’s average retirement age of 64 years is lower than D.C. and its average life expectancy is higher at 80.90 years, the total amount of savings required to live comfortably is $1.46 million, higher than D.C.’s.
 However, because average yearly expenses are lower, the average annual income to live comfortably is lower at $86,171 per year.